-Camosun College will no longer accept cash payments effective January 1, 2020
+Camosun College no longer accepts cash payments effective January 1, 2020

 The BC government has launched an anti-money-laundering initiative which impacts the way colleges and universities collect tuition and related student fees.
 To reduce risk, the province has requested post-secondary institutions limit the amount of cash they accept.

-While Camosun has no reason to believe our cash acceptance practices have been taken advantage of for the purposes of laundering money, our practice will change as of January 1, 2020:
+While Camosun has no reason to believe our cash acceptance practices have been taken advantage of for the purposes of laundering money, our practice have changed as of January 1, 2020:

-- Camosun will no longer accept cash payments for all credit and non-credit tuition and student fees—no exceptions.
+- Camosun no longer accepts cash payments for all credit and non-credit tuition and student fees—no exceptions.

 - Cash payments will be accepted for certain types of transactions at ancillary/retail service locations, including those at the Bookstore and food services outlets.

 Camosun continues to accept a variety of payment methods, including online banking (preferred).